victoriagfield/Template-Engine_Employee-Summary/README.md

   <hr>

   ## Description:
    A software engineering team generator command line application.
-The application will prompt the user for information about the team manager and then information about the team members.
+The application will prompt the user for information about the team members.
 The user can input any number of team members, and they may be a mix of engineers and interns.
 This application passes all unit test.
 When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.

    <hr>